Top Pentagon spokeswoman resigns on New Year's Eve amid internal probe

 Investigators were also looking into allegations that White removed at least four DoD employees who'd complained about her conduct and had them reassigned as acts of reprisal.
 A Pentagon spokesperson confirmed the investigation in August.

-Summers is a captain in the Navy reserves who's done tours in Iraq.
+Summers is a captain in the Navy Reserves who has done tours in Iraq.
 He's also run for congress several times in his native Maine.